dhoyle/splicedocs-jekyll/pages/SQLReference/Expressions/Select.md

 * `SELECT` clause

-When a query does not have a `FROM` clause (when you are constructing a value, not getting data out of a table), use a [`VALUES`](sqlref_expressions_values.html) expression, not a *SelectExpression*.
+When a query does not have a `FROM` clause (when you are constructing a value, not getting data out of a table), use a &nbsp;
+[`VALUES`](sqlref_expressions_values.html) expression, not a *SelectExpression*.
 For example: